Arksine/moonraker/docs/api_changes.md

 ### January 31st 2021
 - The `GET /server/temperature_store` endpoint now only returns fields that each sensor reports.
-For example, if a particuarly temperature sensor does not report "target" or "power", then the corresponding fields will not be reported for that sensor in response to the `temperature_store` request.
+For example, if a particularly temperature sensor does not report "target" or "power", then the corresponding fields will not be reported for that sensor in response to the `temperature_store` request.